pagopa-archive/io-infrastructure-post-config/kubernetes/README.md

 kubectl apply -f cert-manager-issuers.yaml
 ```

-## Deploy generic resources and services using helm
+## Deploy resources and services using helm

 IO services are packaged using helm charts.